A Book Lover's Road Trip Guide to UK

 The World of Beatrix Potter Attraction

-- Crag Brow, Bowness-on-Windermere, Windermere, United Kingdom
+– Address: Crag Brow, Bowness-on-Windermere, Windermere LA23 3BX, United Kingdom

-- Open Monday to Sunday: 10AM – 5:30PM
+– Monday to Sunday: 10AM – 5:30PM

 Hill Top Beatrix Potter House

-- Near Sawrey, Ambleside, United Kingdom
+– Address: Near Sawrey, Ambleside LA22 0LF, United Kingdom

-- Open Saturday to Thursday: 10AM – 5PM
+– Saturday to Thursday: 10AM – 5PM

 Peter Rabbit and Friends Bowness on Windermere

-- Open Monday to Sunday: 9:30AM – 5:30PM
+– Wednesday to Saturday: 9:30AM – 5:30PM

 Grasmere